 With hybrid/remote/work from Mars options, there’s a high chance that your team works out of different locations and time zones.
 Even if that’s not the case, finding a day and time that works for the whole organization is no easy feat.
 It’s important to map out how an initiative like this would really work - can events be recorded and enjoyed asynchronously?
 Can you do multiple sessions for different time zones?
 Can you run one in person, one online?

 Resist the urge to go straight to your leadership team to demand a wellness events budget (if you don't have one already).
 Slow and steady is the way to go for long-term transformation.
-Start with your own team - maybe try weekly team meditations, sharing mental health resources on Slack, or something as simple as adding 5-minute mental health check-ins at the start of each meeting.
+As our friends at Compt emphasize in their resource, Employee Well-being: A Definitive Guide, start with your own team - maybe try weekly team meditations, sharing mental health resources on Slack, or something as simple as adding 5-minute mental health check-ins at the start of each meeting.
 Once you’ve organically grown a community and established interest in this, you can justify the budget required to scale.

 There’s no one-size-fits-all answer to mental health programming at work.
 Sound bath meditations may work for you, but someone else may prefer a mental health walk.
 It’s key to keep experimenting and trying new initiatives, so that there’s something for everyone.
 The more you can get people to relate, the more they’ll want to continue.